GitMulC/magic-the-learning/README.md

 ### Content

+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

 - Image of Korvold, Fae-Cursed King taken from [Scryfall](https://scryfall.com/card/eld/329/korvold-fae-cursed-king)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- Grey background image taken from [Unsplash](https://unsplash.com/photos/UjupleczBOY)
 - Magic logo image taken from [Pinterest](https://www.pinterest.ie/pin/584834701587956408/)
 - SVG icons borrowed from [andrewgioia/mana](https://github.com/andrewgioia/mana)
 - SVG filter borrowed from [codepen.io](https://codepen.io/sosuke/pen/Pjoqqp)
 - Photopea used for image editing [photopea](https://www.photopea.com/)
 - Magic image used for background wallpaper [imgbb.com](https://i.ibb.co/VSYQHPd/magic.png)

-### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!